actuallymoises/odin-recipes/README.md

-This is a basic recipe website to help showcase my HTML skills I have learned thus far
+This is a basic recipe website to showcase my HTML skills I have learned thus far